 The wholesale business is volume-centric.
 The more you can buy, the lower the prices.

-A new multi vendor ecommerce marketplace cannot guarantee buying in bulk so it’s hard to attract a high-volume wholesaler.
+A new multi vendor online marketplace cannot guarantee buying in bulk so it’s hard to attract a high-volume wholesaler.

 Build credibility through a clear communication of your business plan, suitable background and future outcomes.

-Identify the decision-making group within a wholesaler’s organization, understand their issues and clarify the benefits of working with your marketplace.
+Identify the decision-making group within a wholesaler’s organization, understand their issues and clarify the benefits of working with your online marketplace platform.

-When negotiating pricing and the minimum order price, ask for a few prices for multiple quantities and understand why the supplier has imposed a minimum:
+When negotiating pricing and the minimum order price, ask for a few prices for multiple quantities and understand why the merchant has imposed a minimum:

 - a lot of work upfront;